 - Know your range of motion limits before pushing your body into a pose.

-- Be aware that yoga in a hot environment can lead to poor judgment that causes you to push yourself too far into a pose, leading to musculoskeletal injuries.
+- Be aware that yoga in a hot environment can lead to poor judgment that causes you to push yourself too far into a pose, which can lead to musculoskeletal injuries.

-- Realize that flow yoga may predispose you to injuries since you will move quickly from pose to pose, likely, without achieving good body alignment.
+- Realize that flow yoga may predispose you to injuries.
+When you move quickly from pose to pose without achieving proper body alignment, you may injure yourself.

 - Understand that increasing the frequency of your yoga workouts or your intensity level too rapidly can lead to a higher risk of injuries.